Tatoeba/tatoeba2/README.md

 #### Using Windows Shared Folder

 If you’re using Windows, the source code is served as a Windows share.
-Open *Run* from the Start menu, the search or by pressing Win+R. In the Run prompt, type `\\172.19.119.178\tatoeba`.
+Open *Run* from the Start menu or the search, or by pressing Win+R. In the Run prompt, type `\\172.19.119.178\tatoeba`.
 This should open the source code of Tatoeba in the file explorer.

 #### Using SSHFS (Unix/MacOS)